buluto/cli-games/README.md

 How to play: Use A and D keys to strafe left and right.
 Avoid hitting meteors (@) while collecting shield power-ups (+) for when you can't.

 ####TicTacToe
 A game of Tic-Tac-Toe.
 1 or 2 player (Hotseat).
-Pretty challenging AI.

 How to play: Enter coordinates to place your marker.